LeandroPessoa/pipelinecreator/README.md

 # pipelinecreator - Plumber for the Luigi Framework
-Graphical pipe line creator for luigi framework using NetworkX.
+Graphical pipeline creator for luigi framework using NetworkX.

 Let's be a plumber for the Luigi Framework pipelines (https://github.com/spotify/luigi).